 Tania De Rozario is a writer and visual artist engaged with issues of gender, sexuality, home, memory, and representations of women in Horror.
-She is the author of Tender Delirium (2013), And The Walls Come Crumbling Down (2016), and Somewhere Else, Another You (2018), all published by Math Paper Press.
+She is the author of Tender Delirium (Math Paper Press, 2013), And The Walls Come Crumbling Down (Math Paper Press, 2016 & Gaudy Boy, 2020), and Somewhere Else, Another You (2018, Math Paper Press).
 She was the 2020 winner of the New Ohio Review's Nonfiction Contest, and the 2011 winner of Singapore’s Golden Point Award for English Poetry.
 Her writing has been cited in journals such as The Routledge Companion on Architecture and The City (Routledge, 2019), Singapore Literature & Culture: Current Directions in a Global Context (Routledge, 2017), and TEXT - the Journal of Writing and Writing Courses.

 For 12 years, Tania worked as an adjunct at Lasalle College of the Arts, where she taught a variety of classes across the McNally School of Fine Arts, the Faculty For the Creative Industries and the School of Fashion Design.
 Her most recent work there involved creating and facilitating a 12-week lecture/workshop that focused on Feminine Monstrosties in Contemporary Cinema.
 She was also the director and co-founder of EtiquetteSG, a platform that develops and showcases art, writing and film by women from and in Singapore.
 Founded in 2010, its most recent work includes the development and facilitation of art and writing workshops focused on issues of gender-based violence.